 15. Plant the Larger Hosta Varieties

-Giant hostas create gorgeous centerpieces in your yard, even if they can take between four and six years to fully mature.
-They’re well worth the wait, and three varieties I have in my own yard, including the deep green Empress Wu hosta that can grow 40 inches tall by 70 inches wide, the lime green Sum and Substance hosta that can grow 32 inches tall by 72 inches wide, and the leathery T-Rex hosta that can grow 30 inches tall with an impressive 6-foot span.
+Giant hostas create gorgeous centerpieces in your yard, even if they can take between four and six years to mature fully.
+They’re well worth the wait, and three varieties I have in my yard, including the deep green Empress Wu hosta that can grow 40 inches tall by 70 inches wide, the lime green Sum and Substance hosta that can grow 32 inches tall by 72 inches wide, and the leathery T-Rex hosta that can grow 30 inches tall with an impressive 6-foot span.

 16. Introduce Worms to Your Soil

 If you don’t have a lot of worms in your soil, introduce them.
 Worms help to increase how much water and air makes its way into the soil.
 They also break down organic matter and leave behind casings that your hostas can use for natural fertilizer to boost their growth.
 They like loamy and loose soil that is rich in nitrogen and organic materials.